carpentries-incubator/capstone-novice-spreadsheet-biblio/_episodes/01-intro.md

 ~~~
 {: .output}

+> ## Discussion
+>
+> How long would it have taken to do what we just did using spreadsheets?
+Would that data be usable for any other question after the fact?

-> ## Discussion and exercise: What other questions can we ask this data?
+> ## Group exercise: What other questions can we ask this data?
 >
 > As this is live research data, what other questions can we ask it?
 Let us, as a class, write some queries on the etherpad to explore this novel dataset.
 {: .discussion}